tarantool/doc/doc/book/connectors/index.rst

           Setting up the server for connector examples
 ====================================================================

-This chapter has examples that show how to connect to the Tarantool server via the Perl, PHP, Python, node.js, and C connectors.
+This chapter has examples that show how to connect to a Tarantool instance via the Perl, PHP, Python, node.js, and C connectors.
 The examples contain hard code that will work if and only if the following conditions are met:

-* the server (tarantool) is running on localhost (127.0.0.1) and is listening on port 3301 (``box.cfg.listen = '3301'``),
+* the Tarantool instance (tarantool) is running on localhost (127.0.0.1) and is listening on port 3301 (``box.cfg.listen = '3301'``),

 * space ``examples`` has id = 999 (``box.space.examples.id = 999``) and has